Inherited Stroke Disorders

 Diagnosis of inherited stroke disorders is made by medical specialists, such as cardiologists, geneticists, neurologists, and ophthalmologists.

 If someone has a stroke before diagnosis of an inherited stroke disorder, it is important they go to the hospital immediately.
-A stroke is a medical emergency.
+A stroke is a medical emergency, and cerebrovascular testing is necessary to determine what is causing the stroke and how best to treat it.